Child care allowance (Kinderbetreuungsgeld)

 While on flat-rate childcare allowance, a parent may additionally earn up to 60 percent of the income last earned or at least up to Euro 16,200 a year.

-Under the income-related allowance scheme parents may only earn an additional Euro 7,300 (2021) during the calendar year in question.
+Under the income-related allowance scheme parents may only earn an additional 7,600 Euro (Value for 2022; Value for 2021: 7,300 Euro) during the calendar year in question.

 If both parents claim child care allowance almost equally, 50:50 or at most 60:40, and each parent claims it for at least 124 days, the parents are entitled to a one-time payment of 500 Euro each after the maximum claim period and after submitting an application for this bonus.